wp-plugins/humanstxt/readme.txt

 = 1.0.5 =

 * Added new variables for the site/blog title, description and encoding
-* Added option to allow non-admins to edit the humans.txt content
+* Added option to allow non-admins to edit the humans.txt file
-* Added shortcode usage to options page and improved options page styling
+* Added shortcode usage to options page
+* Improved variable preview tooltip and options page styling
+* Improved loading of plugin options
 * Improved editor auto-grow in Internet Explorer
-* Improved loading of plugin options

 = 1.0.4 =